[ANN] httpx 0.23.0 released

 - the

-dependency for this use case. - Happy Eyeballs v2 handshake error on connection establishment for the first IP will now ignore it, in case an ongoing connection for the second IP is happening.
+nativeresolver will now use IPv6 nameservers with zone identifiers to perform DNS queries.
+This bug was being ignored prior to ruby 3.1 due to some pre-filtering on the nameservers which were covering misuse of theuridependency for this use case. - Happy Eyeballs v2 handshake error on connection establishment for the first IP will now ignore it, in case an ongoing connection for the second IP is happening.
 This fixes a case where both IPv4 and IPv6 addresses are served for a given domain, but only one of them can be connected to (i.e. if connection via IPv6 fails, the IPv4 one should still proceed to completion).

 - the

-resolver won’t try querying DNS name candidates, if the resolver sends an empty answer with an error code different from “domain not found”. - fix error of Happy Eyeballs v2 handshake, where the resulting connection would coalesce with an already open one for the same IP before requests were merged to the coalesced connection, resulting in no requests being sent and the client hanging.
+nativeresolver won’t try querying DNS name candidates, if the resolver sends an empty answer with an error code different from “domain not found”. - fix error of Happy Eyeballs v2 handshake, where the resulting connection would coalesce with an already open one for the same IP before requests were merged to the coalesced connection, resulting in no requests being sent and the client hanging.

 - fixed error message on wrong type of parameter for the